kpilneupane/Playground/README.md

 # Playground
-This is my playground and I with the code here
+This is my playground and I play with the code here